GayathriSwethaDara/dvgs-MRS/README.md

 ![image](https://github.com/GayathriSwethaDara/dvgs-MRS/assets/117058818/14cbd912-f964-4103-8d10-a61da2ebd138)

 I have developed a Movie Recommendation System!
-Here, I curate finest movies for users to explore using **OMDB API**.
+Here, I curate finest movies for users to explore using **OMDb API**.
 Additionally, users have the opportunity to create their own personalized playlists featuring their favorite films.
 These playlists are publiclly accessable.

 ## Features of project
 **Register page** consits of Name, Email, Password, Repeat Password and Contact No.